abhi18av/cookiecutter-nextflow/{{ cookiecutter.repo_name }}/.github/CONTRIBUTING.md

 These tests are run both with the latest available version of Nextflow and also the minimum required version that is stated in the pipeline code.

 ## Getting help
-For further information/help, please consult the [nf-core/mnaseseq documentation](https://github.com/nf-core/mnaseseq#documentation) and don't hesitate to get in touch on the pipeline channel on [Slack](https://nf-core-invite.herokuapp.com/).
+For further information/help, please consult the [user/pipeline documentation](https://github.com/user/pipeline#documentation).